Skip to content

 3. And this article addresses how to build a golf simulator enclosure.

-First you need to be familiar with key terms.
-Every golf simulator has a screen (1), enclosure (2), launch monitor (3), hitting mat (4), gap pads that fill the gaps between the screen and the frame (5), frame pads that protect the frame and the golfer from ricochet (6) and a simulator frame and projector (Not shown below).
+First, you need to be familiar with key terms.
+Every golf simulator has a screen (1), enclosure (2), launch monitor (3), hitting mat (4), gap pads that fill the gaps between the screen and the frame (5), frame pads that protect the frame and the golfer from ricochet (6), and a simulator frame and projector (Not shown below).

 Components In A Golf Simulator

-Before building your enclosure complete any necessary electrical wiring.
+Before building your enclosure, complete any necessary electrical wiring.

 1. Make sure what is behind your walls and ceiling with stud and metal finders.

 3. When running the conduit, you want your electric and HDMI located between the screen and the projector so they cannot be seen by the golfer standing on a hitting mat.
-It is suggested to hire a professional electrician to run your wiring and conduit to be sure everything is up to code and to prevent electrical fires.
+It is suggested that you hire a professional electrician to run your wiring and conduit to be sure everything is up to code and to prevent electrical fires.

 For a fee of $600, they'll take your measurements and spec out the perfect simulator space.
 With these guidelines, you'll be well on your way to constructing a custom golf simulator screen tailored to your space and needs.
 Ace will also provide custom golf simulator design and installation anywhere in the United States if you purchase your components through Ace.
 The fee is $4,500 and includes design, 3D Cad drawings, simulator and enclosure installation, product training, and support.